Why NOW is the Time to STOP Acting and START Leading

-An urgent plea to all temporary managers!
+An urgent plea to all temporary managers in an acting role!

 Coaching many smart managers across government, corporate and nonprofit sectors, I’m noticing a rising and worrying trend that's hindering performance and results.